Pig oil does not absorb moisture. It is a hydrocarbon-based lubricant that repels water and other fluids.

 Pag oil is a popular choice for oil-based compressors because it is known to have good moisture absorption properties.
 But does pag oil actually absorb moisture?
 The answer may surprise you.

 It turns out that pag oil does indeed absorb moisture, but not as much as other oils.
 In fact, it is only about half as effective at absorbing moisture as other oils.
-However, this still makes it a good choice for compressors, since it can help to prevent moisture build-up and keep the compressor working properly.
+However, this still makes it a good choice for compressors, as it helps prevent moisture buildup and keeps the compressor working properly.

 Leave a Reply